“Sister Aid” Empowers Women and Children

 Early education for young daughters

-Safe Home and Education
+Safe home and education

 These children have absolutely no other place to go.
-At this home, children receive loving care and high-quality education.
+At this home, children receive loving care and a high-quality education.

 NGO Deenabandhu Trust, Karnataka